jkempf42/kube-volttron/cluster-config/README.md

 	sudo apt install containerd

-This will install the package and configure and a `systemd` service with properly formatted unit file, start the service, and install a container runtime socket in the right place, which has the added advantage of installing the default `systemd` [cgroup driver](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/).
+This will install the package and configure a `systemd` service with properly formatted unit file, and start the service, which installs a container runtime socket in the right place.
+This has the added advantage of installing the default `systemd` [cgroup driver](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/).

-#### Check whether the nodes have the Kubernetes `apt` repo.
+#### Check whether the nodes have Kubernetes `apt` repo access

-The next step is to install `kubeadm`, `kubelet`, and `kubectl` on both nodes.
-First check whether you already have access to the repository with:
+Check whether you already have access to the Kubernetes repository with:

 	sudo apt policy | grep kubernetes